department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/small-business-training.md

 - Training in small-business operations, marketing, and finances
 - Guidance in getting the resources you'll need to put your business plan into action

-We may also provide minimum stocks, essential equipment, and business license fees.
+We may also provide minimum stocks, needed equipment, and business license fees.

 <hr>